fredhopp/flip-flop-prompter/README.md

 - **Real-time Preview**: See your prompt as you build it
 - **Template System**: Save and reuse prompt templates
 - **Export Options**: Copy to clipboard or export in various formats
+- **100% Open Source**: No cloud dependencies, completely free to use
 - **Local Processing**: All LLM operations happen locally via Ollama

 ## Supported Models